candrapwr/IdSiberCoder/DEVELOPMENT.md

 ## Conversation Flow

 1. User prompt is appended to history and optimised.
-2. DeepSeek receives the transcript + tool definitions and returns either text or function calls.
+2. The selected provider receives the transcript + tool definitions and returns either text or function calls.
 3. When tool calls are present, parameters are parsed, executed locally, and the results are reinserted as `role:"tool"` messages with `tool_call_id` for continuity.
-4. The updated history is sent back to DeepSeek until no additional function calls are returned or `maxIterations` is reached.
+4. The updated history is sent back to the provider until no additional function calls are returned or `maxIterations` is reached.
 5. The webview reflects every step (assistant thinking, tool requests, final responses) and displays token usage badges.

 ## Configuration & Commands

-- **Settings**: `idSiberCoder.apiKey`, `baseUrl`, `model`, context optimisation switches, and `maxIterations` are surfaced through VS Code’s settings UI.
+- **Settings**: provider choice (`deepseek` or `openai`), per-provider base URLs/models, provider-specific API keys (stored in `SecretStorage`), context optimisation switches, and `maxIterations` are surfaced through VS Code’s settings UI.
 - **Commands**: `IdSiberCoder: Open Assistant` (webview) and `IdSiberCoder: Send Prompt` (prompt input) are registered in `package.json`.
 - **Build scripts**: `npm run compile` (TypeScript build), `npm run watch`, and `npm test` (placeholder).